 • Users use an extra HMD controller to execute assisting functions for painting.

-• We displays elastic forces in proportion to the distance between the users’ stylus position and the "anchored" position.
+• We display elastic forces in proportion to the distance between the users’ stylus position and the "anchored" position.

-• This force display provides a intuitive sense of the relative depth and makes the system responsive to the user’s intention.
+• This force display provides an intuitive sense of the relative depth and makes the system responsive to the user’s intention.

-• We simulates a virtual planar canvas surface by generating penalty-based elastic forces.
+• We simulate a virtual planar canvas surface by generating penalty-based elastic forces.

 • Our system uses the penetration depth of the haptics with the plane, and the resulting force size is proportional to the depth.